+The above results indicate that coordination distance is negligible between IMT UE’s and indoor broadcasting receivers, as the probability of interference for all cases is sufficiently low in terms of few meters.

 3.1.1.3.4 Summary

-[TDF Comment:

-– This is only a partial conclusion, as co-channel interference from BS into IMT UL might be more demanding, cf. section 3.2.1.2

-]

-This study analyzed the probability of interference occurrence and any potential coordination distance between IMT and Broadcasting systems to avoid interference on broadcasting receivers within the co-channel and adjacent channel scenarios.
+This study analyzed the probability of interference occurrence and any potential coordination distance between IMT and Broadcasting systems to ensure no harmful impact on broadcasting receivers within the co-channel and adjacent channel scenarios.
 The results showed that the required coordination distance can range from few meters in case of IMT UE’s to nearly few kilometers in case of IMT base-station, depending on the interference scenario and deployment environment.

 ________________